KitApps/schema-refined/README.md

 * Separate "serialization" presentation (basic Scalar types) fro "business" logic and rules with a flexibility to send pointers to all predicates over the wire

+* Maybe we need another way to deal with generics to provide flexibility with higher kinded types (using function to build a new type hides some information about the underlying representation and it's impossible to extend w/o reimplemention)

 ## TODO